Canadians jet-setting despite sky-high household debt levels

 - Think local

 Everyone wants to head south – especially during a long winter like this one – but there’s tons of fun to be had close to home, too.
-Use a service like Trekaroo to explore local, family-friendly options – get all the details at Gone With The Family.
+Use a service like Trekaroo to explore local, family-friendly options.

 About Consolidated Credit Counseling Services of Canada, Inc.: